-Mortality rates were based on the 2010 Public Plan General Benefits-Weighted Healthy Retiree Mortality Table, for males and females, projected generationally using the RPEC 2020 model.
+Mortality rates were based on the 2010 Public Plan Teacher Benefits-Weighted Healthy Retiree Mortality Table for the SET Plan and the 2010 Public Plan General Benefits-Weighted Healthy Retiree Mortality Table for the PLD Plan, for males and females, projected generationally using the RPEC 2020 model.

-The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period June 30, 2016 to June 30, 2020.
+The actuarial assumptions used in the June 30, 2022 valuation were based on the results of an actuarial experience study for the period July 1, 2015 to June 30, 2020.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2021 are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2022 are summarized in the following table:

-Long-term Expected

-Asset Class Target allocation Real Rate of Return
+Asset Class Target allocation Long-term Expected Real Rate of Return

-Public oquitios 30.0% 6.0%

-Public equities 30.0% 0.0%
+Public equities 30.0% 6.0%

-US Government 7.5% 2.3%
+US Government 10.0% 2.3%

-Private equity 15.0% 7.6%
+Private equity 12.5% 7.6%

 Real estate 10.0% 5.2%

 Infrastructure 10.0% 5.3%

 Natural resources 5.0% 5.0%

-Traditional credit 7.5% 3.0%
+Traditional credit 5.0% 3.2%

-Alternative credit 7.5% 7.2%
+Alternative credit 10.0% 7.4%

 Diversifiers 7.5% 5.9%

-Discount Rate - The discount rate used to measure the total pension liability (asset) was 6.50% for the PLD Plan and the SET Plan.
+Discount Rate - The discount rate used to measure the total pension liability was 6.50% for the PLD Plan and the SET Plan.
 The projection of cash flows used to determine the discount rates assumed that employee contributions will be made at the current contribution rate and that contributions from participating local districts will be made at contractually required rates, actuarially determined.
 Based on these assumptions, the pension plans' fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liabilities.

-Sensitivity of the City's Proportionate Share of the Net Pension Liabilities (Assets) to Changes in the Discount Rate

-- The following presents the City's proportionate share of the net pension liability (asset) calculated using the discount rate of 6.50% for the PLD Plan and the SET Plan, as well as what the City's proportionate share of the net pension liability (asset) would be if it were calculated using a discount rate that is 1-percentage-point lower (5.50% for PLD Plan and for the SET Plan) or 1 percentage-point higher (7.50% for PLD Plan and for SET Plan) than the current rate:
+Sensitivity of the City's Proportionate Share of the Net Pension Liabilities to Changes in the Discount Rate - The following presents the City's proportionate share of the net pension liability calculated using the discount rate of 6.50% for the PLD Plan and the SET Plan, as well as what the City's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (5.50% for PLD Plan and for the SET Plan) or 1 percentage-point higher (7.50% for PLD Plan and for SET Plan) than the current rate:

 PLD Plan 1% Current 1%

 Decrease Discount Rate Increase

 (5.50%) (6.50%) (7.50%)

 City's proportionate share of

-the net pension liability (asset) \$ 5,697,134 (400,347) (5,443,763)
+the net pension liability \$ 9,533,906 (3,227,145) (1,985,617)

-NET PENSION LIABILITY (ASSET), CONTINUED

 SET Plan 1% Current 1%

 Decrease Discount Rate Increase

 (5.50%) (6.50%) (7.50%)

 City's proportionate share of

-the net pension liability (asset) \$ 697,779 265,708 (94,035)
+the net pension liability \$ 699,067 356,988 72,171